From BR Bullpen

 He signed with the Hanshin Tigers for 2010.
 On Opening Day, March 26, he led off and manned center field for the Tigers.
 He was 1 for 3 with two walks to help them to victory.
 He wound up topping 200 hits, becoming the fourth player and first American in Nippon Pro Baseball history to reach that figure.
 He followed Ichiro Suzuki, Norichika Aoki and Alex Ramirez.
 Murton would go on to set the NPB single season record with 213 hits, topping Ichiro's previous record of 210, though Ichiro played a 130 game schedule compared to the 144 game schedule now used by the NPB.
 His record-breaking hit was a single off rookie Masato Nakazawa of the Yakult Swallows.

 He had a 30-game hitting streak in 2011 to tie Isao Harimoto and Yutaka Fukumoto for the 4th-longest streak in NPB history.
-He broke Glenn Braggs' record for foreigners (29).
+He broke Glenn Braggs' record for foreigners (29) and Shinjiro Hiyama's Hanshin record (28).
 Tetsuya Utsumi stopped his streak.

 Records Held